Bolton Wanderers F.C.: Few highs and many lows (1958–1995)

-Despite a new-look, much younger team and an 8–1 win over Walsall, Bolton's best league win for 50 years, Bolton failed to win promotion in the 1983–84 season, and would remain in the Third Division for another three seasons.
-In 1986 Nat Lofthouse was appointed President of the football club, a position he would hold until his death on 15 January 2011.
+Despite a new-look, much younger team, and an 8–1 win over Walsall, Bolton's best league win for 50 years, Bolton failed to win promotion in the 1983–84 season, and remained in the Third Division for another three seasons.
+In 1986, Nat Lofthouse was appointed President of the football club, a position he would hold until his death on 15 January 2011.
 At the end of the 1986–87 season, Bolton Wanderers suffered relegation to the Fourth Division for the first time in their history, but won promotion back to the Third Division at the first attempt.
 The club won the Sherpa Van Trophy in 1989, defeating Torquay United 4–1.
 During the 1990–91 season, Bolton were pipped to the final automatic promotion place by Southend United and lost to Tranmere Rovers in the play-off final, but they failed to build on this and the following season saw the club finish 13th.

 The early 1990s saw Bolton gain a giant-killing reputation in cup competitions.
-In 1993 Bolton beat FA Cup holders Liverpool 2–0 in a third round replay at Anfield, thanks to goals from John McGinlay and Andy Walker.
+In 1993, Bolton beat FA Cup holders Liverpool 2–0 in a third round replay at Anfield, thanks to goals from John McGinlay and Andy Walker.
 The club also defeated higher division opposition in the form of Wolverhampton Wanderers (2–1) that year before bowing out to Derby County.
 Bolton also secured promotion to the second tier for the first time since 1983.
 In 1994 Bolton again beat FA Cup holders, this time in the form of Arsenal, 3–1 after extra time in a fourth round replay, and went on to reach the quarter-finals, bowing out 1–0 at home to local rivals (and then Premiership) Oldham Athletic.
 Bolton also defeated top division opposition in the form of Everton (3–2) and Aston Villa (1–0) that year.